Major, minor, and honors in Art History

 Requirements for Completion of the Major

-All Art History Majors, Course and Honors, are required to take the following courses:
+Art History Majors, Course and Honors, graduating in 2022 are required to take the following courses and fulfill the comprehensive requirement (see details below):

 ARTH002 The Western Tradition (students are encouraged to take this early in their major program)